ASUHousingGurus/ASUHousingGurus.github.io/index.md

 ### Support or Contact

 Having trouble with the Housing App?
-Feel free to contact the ASU Gurus themselves at asuhousinggurus@gmail.com 24/7 and an ASU Guru will find the time to read your email and respond to you will professional and helpful responses.
+Feel free to contact the ASU Gurus themselves at asuhousinggurus@gmail.com 24/7 and an ASU Guru will find the time to read your email and respond to you with professional and helpful responses.